-I hope you will embrace these challenges and seek to develop your skills in these and many other areas.
-You will face difficulties as you commit to a high standard of achievement, and then you will be amply rewarded when you overcome these difficulties.
-This is an important part of your Marietta College experience, as it is of any worthwhile experience, and I am confident that the work you do today will position you for success in the years to come.
-Remember, too, that the faculty and staff join me in pledging our assistance throughout your time here, and you will have the support of a dynamic and creative learning community in which your contributions will be valued and respected.
-I urge you to make the very most of your time at Marietta College and I look forward to assisting you and celebrating your successes.
+Embrace each and every challenge you face and seek to develop your skills in and out of the classroom.
+Remember the faculty, staff, and alumni join me in pledging our assistance throughout your time here, and you will have the support of a dynamic and creative learning community in which your contributions will be valued and respected.
+I implore you to make the very most of your time at Marietta College and I look forward to assisting you and celebrating your successes.